Charisma University by Charlie Houpert, is a social skills course aiming to teach the art of charisma.

 - Go deeper faster and discuss things people relate to the hardest (values, motivations, emotions)

-- Use you’re your body more (gesticulate on a wider plane)
+- Use your body more (gesticulate on a wider plane)

-I also liked Charlie Houpert’s analysis of verbal expressions and body language mismatch.
+I liked Charlie Houpert’s analysis of verbal expressions and body language mismatch.

-For example, if you approach someone fully frontal, you must say introduce yourself directly or cut to the chase about what you want, or else you look incongruent.
+For example, if you approach someone head on, you better speak straight, or else you look incongruent.

-Will Smith: (stands up and runs circles around the table mimicking some kind of headless chicken, eliciting laughter while looking goofy and silly)
+Will Smith: (stands up and runs circles around the table mimicking a headless chicken, eliciting laughter while looking goofy and silly)

 4. Storytelling

-The mindset of telling a story, says Charlie Houpert, is not to go from A to Z, but to adjust along the way depending on the attention you get and what the audience likes.
+The mindset of telling a story, says Charlie Houpert, is not to go from A to Z, but to calibrate to the audience’s reaction.

-Here are some good advice on telling a powerful riveting story:
+Here is some good advice on telling a riveting story:

 - Find an overarching question underpinning your story (ie.: “what happens?” or ” who was that guy stalking you”?)